-Enbridge is making a $500-million private investment in Michigan to build the Great Lakes Tunnel, deep under the Straits of Mackinac, to house Line 5.
-While Line 5 has operated safely and reliably in the Straits for more than 65 years, through a suite of preventative measures, the Great Lakes Tunnel will be bored through rock, as much as 100 feet below the lakebed—virtually eliminating the chance of a pipeline incident in the Straits.
+Enbridge is making a minimum $500-million private investment in Michigan to build the Great Lakes Tunnel, deep under the Straits of Mackinac, to house a replacement section of Line 5.
+While Line 5 has operated safely and reliably in the Straits for more than 65 years, through a suite of preventative measures, the Great Lakes Tunnel will protect one of the most important natural resources in the world, and reduce the chances of a leak to near zero.

-The Great Lakes Tunnel is a massive undertaking.
-It will be built by Michigan labor, and harness the knowledge and experience of industry-leading tunnel engineers.
-And while work goes on underground, we’re harnessing technology by adding a trio of extra safeguards at the Straits—which will further reduce the risk of an anchor strike in the interim.
+The Great Lakes Tunnel is a massive undertaking, to be built by Michigan labor, and harness the knowledge and experience of industry-leading tunnel engineers.

 A sophisticated communications system identifies shipping vessels and reminds them of the no-anchor zone in the Straits.
-Hi-res cameras will monitor ship traffic around the clock, acting as an early-warning network.
-And, during the open-water season, two support vessels now patrol the Straits 24/7, using infrared technology to confirm all large ship anchors are stowed.
+Working as an early-warning network, hi-res cameras will monitor ship traffic around the clock.
+During the open-water season, two support vessels patrol the Straits 24/7, using infrared technology to confirm all large ship anchors are stowed.

 Keeping a watchful eye with human and automated resources.